How to Invest In REITs

 It’s this tax ‘neutrality’ which differentiates the REIT from other property companies.
 In principle, the pass-through should make a real estate investment trust more attractive for investment purposes than a conventional property company – it pays no tax on its primary income so that, all other things being equal, more of that income is available for distribution to its owners than is the case with conventional companies.

+III.
 Bottom Line Difference Not So Marked

 The point shouldn’t be taken too far though.
 The extent to which a REIT’s pass-through status will translate into a higher investment return is very much dictated by the tax regime in the REIT’s – and the investor’s – country of tax domicile.
 For example, because they pay no tax on their income, REITs cannot attach ‘imputation credits’ to their ‘PIDs’ – property income distributions – and those payments don’t attract the lower tax rate applied in some countries – such as the UK – to dividends, meaning that the distribution is likely to be taxed at the full marginal rate applicable to the recipient shareholder.